ZainAzimullah/JavaFXDemo/README.md

 Gradle will then automatically set things up.
 Allow this to happen and then run the main method in BigPicture.java.

-The UML is also available in this repo (JavaFX.pdf)
+The UML is also available in this repo (javafx.pdf)